 the graveyard, then he will come under attack from the man Jack—who has

 already killed Bod's family . . .

 There also this thing about the Jacks.
 They trying to kill him and they big "battle" in the end where only one can survive, sort of.
-Yes, it does go a bit Harry Potter, but I only realise that I finished reading it.
+Yes, it does go a bit Harry Potter, but I only realise that after I finished reading it.

-I only gave Three out Five stars as while good read, I found rather boring at times.
+I only gave Three out Five stars as while good read, I found it rather boring at times.
 I didn't feel that much for the characters, it was kinda like a soap you find yourself watching because you couldn't be arse to get off the couch to switch the channel.